 The results of the kidney stone risk panel are evaluated in conjunction with other tests performed in order to help determine a person's likely risk of developing another stone.

-In general, if a substance, such as calcium or uric acid, is present in excess in both the blood and urine, then it represents an increased risk for kidney stone formation and a condition that should be further investigated to determine the cause.
+In general, if a substance such as calcium or uric acid is present in excess in both the blood and urine, then it represents an increased risk for kidney stone formation and a condition that should be further investigated to determine the cause.

 Test results cannot predict, however, who will actually develop another kidney stone or when.
 Some people with mild elevations, or even results within normal ranges, may form stones, while other people with significantly increased results will not.
+A stone may be present in a kidney for years without causing any overt signs (hematuria) or symptoms (flank pain).

 In a person who has made lifestyle or medication changes, decreasing levels represent a decreased risk of stone formation.